Lyrel/Unity-Football-Game/README.md

 7. Black holes mofing on field.
 If player steps into one, the game is over.

 Known issues:
-Issue 1.
-Non-stop collision annimation.
+1. Issue: Non-stop collision annimation.
 Not sure what issue is, probably the animation itself is buggy.
-Solution 1.
-Try with other animation.
+Solution: Try with other animation.
-Issue 2.
-Player is turning by 90 degrees only.
+2. Issue: Player is turning by 90 degrees only.
 No smooth angles.
-Solution 2.
-Change transform.Translate with AddForce method.
+Solution: Change transform.Translate with AddForce method.
 See how it goes.
-Issue 3.
-Camera stayes always behind player.
+3. Issue: Camera stayes always behind player.
-Solution 3: Not sure yet how to solve it.
+Solution: Not sure yet how to solve it.